The Correct Time to break Fast in Ramadan

 "Then, when he came to the sunset / setting of the sun (maghrib al-shams / مغرب الشمس), he found it setting into a muddy spring.
 Nearby he found some people and We said, ‘Dhu ’l-Qarnayn, you may choose to punish or show kindness."
 (Qur'an 18:86)

-Alternatively, one may be less pedantic and break his fast when he would simply call the time "night" without being so concerned about minor light conditions overhead.
+One may break his fast when he would simply call the time "night" conscientiously, and not 'day' ie. it should not feel like day.
 There is no fixed way specified - the important thing is that the believer is sincere in following the Qur'an and feels the conditions for 'night' is met.

 “If you obeyed most of those on earth, they would lead you away from the path of Allah.
 They follow nothing but speculation – they are only guessing.”
 (Qur’an 6:115-116)